xiaofandev/game-hub/README.md

 ## Getting Started

-First, install the dependencied run:
+Step1.
+Install the dependencied run:

 ```bash
 npm install
 ```

-Then, run the development server:
+Step2.
+Run the development server:

 ```bash
 npm run dev
 ```

-Last, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Step3.
+Ppen [http://localhost:3000](http://localhost:3000) with your browser to see the result.